 The Kaleva Depot Museum

-The Kaleva Historical Society has renovated the depot that sits at the former crossing of the PM and the M&NE in Kaleva and turned it into a museum the does a fine job of telling the story of the railroads that served Kaleva.
+The Kaleva Historical Society has renovated the depot that sits at the former crossing of the PM and the M&NE in Kaleva and turned it into a museum that does a fine job of telling the story of the railroads that served Kaleva.

 Lake Michigan Car Ferry